|Nutrition Facts (per serving)|

 Using a whisk, beat the softened butter until smooth.
 Blend in the garlic until incorporated, about 1 minute.

 If making garlic bread, spread the garlic butter on French or Italian bread before baking.
 To use on steak, seafood, fish, or vegetables, place a dollop on top of the cooked dish.
-Otherwise, for later use, transfer the butter to a ramekin and refrigerate, or form it into logs using parchment paper or plastic wrap.
+Otherwise, transfer the butter to a ramekin and refrigerate, or form it into logs using parchment paper or plastic wrap.
 Serve and enjoy.

 - Roasted Garlic Butter: Following this recipe for roasted garlic, add half a bulb of roasted garlic (about 4 to 6 cloves) to 1/2 stick of butter.
 Roasted garlic is sweet, so you can use more of it without the butter seeming overly garlicky.
 Blend per the above directions.

 - Garlic and Parsley Butter: Purée the garlic butter with 1/4 to 1/2 cup of chopped fresh parsley.
 Add about 3/4 teaspoon of salt (less if using salted butter) and 1/4 teaspoon of freshly ground black pepper.

 - Lemon, Garlic, and Parsley Butter: Purée the garlic butter with 1/3 cup chopped fresh parsley, 2 tablespoons fresh lemon juice, 1 teaspoon kosher salt (less if using salted butter), and 1/4 teaspoon of crushed black pepper.
 If desired, add 1 to 2 tablespoons of minced shallot.